 The 2014 Jamestown Comprehensive plan includes a detailed inventory of land use.
 There is a significant amount of undeveloped land which helps to preserve the character of the rural island community.
 In support of the land use concepts in the current and previous Comprehensive Plan, the town passed a new Zoning Ordinance in October 2009 (amended March 2010).
-For land use planning purposes, the town is divided into four types of land areas; the village area, Jamestown Shores area, rural residential areas, and conservation and recreation areas.
+For land use planning purposes, the town is divided into four types of land areas; the village area, Jamestown Shores area, rural residential areas, and conservation and recreation areas (Town of Jamestown, 2002).

 Within the village are the town's downtown and limited commercial zones where the majority of commercially used property is located.
 Adding to the diversity of the village area is the presence of commercial and residential mixed-use structures.
 Town facilities located within the village area include: Melrose and Lawn Avenue schools, the Philomenian Library, Town Hall and Offices, Recreation Center, the Police Station, and the Fire and Ambulance buildings.
-The north side of the village area has several large open space areas, including the golf course, the sanctuary, Taylor Point, and Great Creek Marsh.
+The north side of the village area has several large open space areas, including the golf course, the sanctuary, Taylor Point, and Great Creek Marsh (Town of Jamestown, 2002).

 The village area has historically been the focal point for commercial, business and civic activity in Jamestown.
 The village area is the center for the service business and retail industry in town.
-Over 80 businesses are located in the two largest commercial zones, Commercial Downtown (CD) and Commercial Limited (CL), with CD having three times more businesses than CL.
+Over 80 businesses are located in the two largest commercial zones, Commercial Downtown (CD) and Commercial Limited (CL), with CD having three times more businesses than CL (Town of Jamestown, 2002).

-The East Harbor section of the village has the greatest concentration of the town's recreational boating activity, public waterfront access for boat launching and fishing, and commercial businesses.
+The East Harbor section of the village has the greatest concentration of the town's recreational boating activity, public waterfront access for boat launching and fishing, and commercial businesses (Town of Jamestown, 2002).

 The village area between Hamilton Avenue and Mount Hope Avenue comprises the urban service district.
 Under existing Rules and Regulations of the Board of Water and Sewer Commissioners, only those households with frontage along existing sewer and water lines are allowed to connect to the system.
-All other connections are allowed at the discretion of the Board.
+All other connections are allowed at the discretion of the Board (Town of Jamestown, 2002).

 The Jamestown Shores area is located both north (to Capstan Street) and south (to Watson Farm) of John Eldred Parkway (Rt.
 138) and west of North Road and the Cedar Hill Development.
 It was subdivided in the early 1940s and developed slowly, mostly as a summer colony.
-In more recent years, summer cottages have been converted to year-round use and many new houses built on the substandard lots, with infill development continuing.
+In more recent years, summer cottages have been converted to year-round use and many new houses built on the substandard lots, with infill development continuing (Town of Jamestown, 2002).

 Jamestown Shores is exclusively a single-family residential neighborhood.
 Although the Shores area is currently zoned as R-40, which requires 40,000 square feet as the minimum building lot size, many lots are non-conforming substandard lots of 7,200 square feet as originally platted.
 The Shores currently has an average density of 2.8 dwelling units per acre and average lot sizes are less than 16,000 square feet.
-The combination of high density development and potential groundwater pollution due to close proximity between drinking water wells and Individual Sewage Disposal Systems (ISDS) led to the enactment of a merger provision.
+The combination of high density development and potential groundwater pollution due to close proximity between drinking water wells and Individual Sewage Disposal Systems (ISDS) led to the enactment of a merger provision (Town of Jamestown, 2002).

 In addition, the Shores neighborhood has poor soils for septic absorption and has a limited groundwater resource.
 The town wells, which draw groundwater near the town reservoir and pump it to the reservoir, may possibly affect the wells in the Shores area.
-Problems are encountered with the high rate of runoff from impervious surfaces associated with development and a high water table.
+Problems are encountered with the high rate of run-off from impervious surfaces associated with development and a high water table (Town of Jamestown, 2002).